Department of Civil and Environmental Engineering

 Please note that admission to the university is separate from an offer of financial aid.
 In other words, you should not expect any financial assistance from the department unless you are officially notified in writing of such an award by the Department of Civil and Environmental Engineering, or by the Dean of Graduate Studies.
 Such letters usually do not accompany the admission letter itself, but are sent a short time after the admission letter.

-Please direct any questions to the department's Graduate Coordinator, April Heath, at (949) 824-0584 or email@example.com
+Please direct any questions to the department's Graduate Coordinator, Angie Zuniga, at (949) 824-5333 or firstname.lastname@example.org